ARTICLE 1 – GENERAL PROVISIONS

-- In order to establish cooperation, i.e. answer enquiries (Article 6(1)(f) GDPR) and take action at the request of the data subject prior to the conclusion of a contract (Article 6(1)(b) GDPR).
-For this purpose, the Controller processes the following data: given name and surname (where available), position, company name, postal address (where available), e-mail, phone number.
-Data are processed for the period necessary to establish cooperation and conclude a contract.
+- in order to establish and implement cooperation and answer inquiries (Article 6(1)(f) of the GDPR) and take action at the request of the data subject prior to the conclusion a contract (Article 6(1)(b) GDPR.
+For this purpose, the administrator processes the following data: given name and surname (where available), position, company name, postal address (if provided), e-mail, telephone number.
+The data are processed for the period necessary to establish cooperation and conclude a contract.

-- For marketing its own products (Article 6(1)(f) GDPR), including marketing communication by post, e-mail and phone.
-For this purpose, the Controller processes the following data: given name and surname (where available), postal address (where available), e-mail, phone number, company name – until objection is raised.
+- for direct marketing its of own products (Article 6(1)(f) of the GDPR), including customer satisfaction and opinion surveys, and sending information by traditional mail, e-mail or telephone (where available).
+For this purpose, the Controller processes the following data: name and surname (where available), postal address (where available), e-mail address, telephone number, company name – until the objection is raised.